-This course explores a wide array of eco-cultural texts from Latin America.
-Our readings begin with the Europeans’ first arrival and end with the crisis of mass extinction and anthropogenic climate change today.
-In between we will consider an eclectic mix of styles and genres, including letters, travel diaries, poetry, essays, prose fiction and speeches produced by a varied group of cultural agents.
-We will examine classic texts by canonical figures (José Martí’s “Our América,” the Popol vuh), which take on new meaning in the current context, as well as some little-known gems of ecological consciousness.
-Readings and discussion will trace connections between ecological cultures and the region’s long and multi-layered history of colonial.
+This foundational course explores a wide array of ecocultural texts from Latin America, ranging from accounts of Europeans’ first arrival to the crisis of mass extinction and anthropogenic climate change today.
+In between we consider an eclectic mix of styles and genres, including poetry, essays, prose fiction and speeches produced by a varied group of cultural agents.
+We read classic texts by canonical figures (José Martí’s “Our América,” the Popol vuh), which take on new meaning in the current context, as well as some little-known gems of ecological consciousness.
+Readings and discussion trace connections between environmental thought and the region’s long and multi-layered history of colonialism, and students are encouraged to develop their own positions by responding to some of the leading theoretical discourses that animate the field of Latin American ecocriticism: decolonial and creole ecologies, ecofeminism, transcultural materialism, and postdevelopment.
 Conducted in English.

 Grading: yes pass/fail option,